nomis/candle-dribbler/README.rst

 Status** being a read-only representation of the current switch state (which is a useful record of activity if that is a motion detector).

+The power on state is all lights off.
+The **Enable Switch** setting is stored in flash so it's persistent.

 Build
 -----